-The Adjustment Brush, which works within the Local tab (see Local Adjustments on page 57), works like a standard brush tool, with adjustable sizes, feathering and opacity.
+The Adjustment Brush, which works within the Local Adjustments tab, works like a standard brush tool, with adjustable sizes, feathering and opacity.
 You can paint an adjustment in or out via the Mode pop-up in the Tool Options bar, and adjust the size and feathering of the brush via the bar or with the bracket keys on your keyboard.
-The

-Adjustment Brush is especially powerful when used with the Perfect Brush option, represented by its icon at the right of the Tool Options bar.
+The Adjustment Brush is especially powerful when used with the Perfect Brush option, represented by its icon at the right of the Tool Options bar.

 The Perfect Brush option incorporates a color-based, self-masking technology to help create precise selections and masks.
 When you turn the Perfect Brush option on, the Adjustment Brush collects the colors under the center of the brush and applies the effect only to those colors.
 This protects the adjustment from being applied across edges.
-An example of using the Perfect Brush would to darken the sky in an image, but didn't want to darken a group of mountains on the horizon.
+A great of example of using the Perfect Brush would be if you wanted to darken the sky in an image, but didn't want to darken a group of mountains on the horizon.